 - museum based internships

-- Heritage (such as National Trust) and the Arts
+- The heritage sector (such as National Trust) and the arts

 - PhD research